GalenTMartin/EE282/homework2.md

 *_To be frank, I'm actually not certain what constitutes a script.
 This is a collection of commands, and as far as I know that's what a script is_

+### Question 1 Comments:
+Very well done.
+I just a few suggestions. instead of cd dirgalentm you can just do cd dir$USER or cd dir${USER} the last example being an explicit call to the variable user, and the method I recommend just because your variable will work everytime, even if it is quotes. for the mkdir command, I recommend using -p option incase the directory already exists, it won't throw an error. for rmdir, rmdir will only work if the directory is empty, otherwise you will need to run rm -rf dir2.

 ### Question 2 (option 1)
 Mr. Gould, a third grade teacher, wants to find the class average for a certain assignment using R. Not quite knowing how to begin, he creates an Excel spreadsheet of his class data (saved as "gradebook.csv") and separately enters the data into R manually to create a matrix.